mendix/docs/content/developerportal/operate/trends.md

 ![](attachments/trends/db-mutations.png)

 For a single database operation that affects more than one object, this graph shows the number of objects actually changed, as measured from inside the database.
-However, the [Number of database queries being executed](#Trends-appmxruntimeconnectionbus) graph will only show a single database query.
+However, the [Number of database queries being executed](#Trends-appmxruntimeconnectionbus) graph only shows a single database query for the same operation.

 ### <a name="Trends-appmxruntimepgstatactivity"></a>5.4 Number of Database Connections